 It is everyone's aim for you to be seen as soon as possible.
-However, the unit can be busy, and your flexible sigmoidoscopy may be delayed.
-If emergencies occur, these patients will obviously be given priority over the less urgent cases.
-Due to the limited space available and to maintain other patients' privacy and dignity we only allow patient (and carers) through to the ward area.
+However, the unit can be busy, and your gastroscopy/colonoscopy may be delayed.
+If emergencies occur, these patients will obviously be given priority over less urgent cases.

+Due to the limited space available, and to maintain other patient's privacy and dignity, we only allow patients (and carers) through into the ward area.

 Relatives/escorts will be contacted once you are ready for collection.

-Please do not bring valuables (e.g. jewellery etc) to the hospital as the hospital cannot accept responsibility for the loss or damage to personal property during your time on these premises.
+Please do not bring valuables to the hospital.
+The hospital cannot accept any responsibility for the loss or damage to personal property during your time on these premises.

 Training doctors and other health professionals is essential to the continuation of the National Health Service and improving the quality of care.
-Your procedure/treatment may provide an important opportunity for such training under the careful supervision of an experienced endoscopist.
-You can however decline to be involved in the formal training of medical and other students; this will not affect your care and treatment.
+Your procedure / treatment may provide an important opportunity for such training under the careful supervision of an experienced endoscopist.
+You can, however, decline to be involved in the formal training of medical and other students; this will not affect your care and treatment.